DonateJoin Us

 NFAW Submission to the Royal Commission into Aged Care Quality and Safety

-A safe, high quality and sustainable aged care system is dependent on the workforce that delivers care.
+NFAW believes that a safe, high quality and sustainable aged care system is dependent on the workforce that delivers care.

 This submission focuses measures that will enable the aged care workforce to grow and to adapt continuously, so that it can respond to current and emerging problems in the sector.